calacademy-research/assembly_etc/categories/telomeres/README.md

 ```

 The telomere_report.sh output calls telomeres as **TOP**, **TOP_near**, **MIDDLE**, **BOTTOM_near**, **BOTTOM**.
+If called MIDDLE, the percentage into the record is also shown.
 Telomere calls are placed into several other outputs so it is useful to have the overview file created.
-This is done by assembly and scaffolding scripts.
+This is done for you by assembly and scaffolding scripts.
-The telomere calls are included in the [scaflens](../scaflens) file discussed in another category.
+The telomere calls are included in the [scaflens](../scaflens) file discussed in another category
-If called MIDDLE, the percentage into the record is also shown.
+and the script that makes it will call telomere_report.sh if the overview has not been created.

 telomere_report.sh will also write a file named **annealed_telomeres.rpt** if it finds telomere runs with Ns between them.
 This typically indicates the telomeres have been put (i.e., annealed) together incorrectly linking contigs.